Love hurts whether it's right or wrong

 I tossed the datapad down onto the nearest table with an exasperated sigh, shaking my head.
 With a confused look, Miranda reached for the pad, and I watched her face as she read the message.

-"What has he done to piss you off now, Shepard?"
+"What has he done to anger you now, Shepard?"

 I rolled my eyes, smiling slightly none the less.
 "Miranda?
 As much as you try to play the chesty, ditzy stereotype, none of us believes you're stupid.
 So, you tell me.
-What could dear old Tim possibly be saying with all that politically correct and sarcastic wording?"
+What could dear old Tim possibly be saying with all that politically correct and sarcastically vague wording?"

 She watched me for a minute, noting my half-smirk with a small nod, before shaking her own head in turn.
 "Doesn't mean you shouldn't use it, Shepard."